oktadev/okta-blog/_source/_posts/2021-10-05-okta-dev-plan-changes.md

 ## An Update on Our Developer Offering

 As many of you may know, Okta completed the acquisition of Auth0 in May of 2021.
-We’ve since been busy, working out how our products will work together to help developers provide the best experiences for their users.
+We've since been busy, working out how our products will work together to help developers provide the best experiences for their users.
 If you joined us for [Developer Day](https://www.youtube.com/playlist?list=PLshTZo9V1-aHrVURzggebSWeltPQ4KCex), you saw Okta and Auth0 showcase interesting projects happening at our companies and in our communities.

-In the months since the Auth0 acquisition, one of the most important areas we’ve focused on is how to clarify and streamline our product offerings for developers.
-That work has led to some changes to Okta’s developer plans, announced in this post.
+In the months since the Auth0 acquisition, one of the most important areas we've focused on is how to clarify and streamline our product offerings for developers.
+That work has led to some changes to Okta's developer plans, announced in this post.

 ## Changes to the Okta Developer Advanced Plan